Radhika Pandit: Early life and work

-In a 2010 interview with The New Indian Express, she said that she, however, loves visiting the Chitrapur Math in Uttara Kannada, where she has her roots, as she "feel[s] good after spending some time" and "believe[s] there are positive vibrations there.
-Pandit met actor Yash for the first time at the sets of her tele-serial Nandagokula in 2007.
-They began dating after having worked together in films, but kept their relationship private for years and away from the attention of media, and got engaged in August 2016.
-They got married in December in a private ceremony in Bangalore.
-Their daughter was born on 2 December 2018.
-Post-marriage, Pandit participated in the work of Yasho Marga Foundation, a foundation started by Yash that aims to "extend a helping hand" to "farmers and the labourers".
-Their second child, a son, was born on 30 October 2019.

 Career

-Debut, breakthrough and success (2008–2011)
+Breakthrough and success (2008–2011)

 Radhika faced the camera for the first time in films with the Kannada film 18th Cross in 2007.
 The film was temporarily stalled following its producer Chikkana's death, only to release theatrically in 2012.
 This was when she began filming with Moggina Manasu.
 She was cast as Chanchala, a college-going teenage girl, who with her three friends are faced with problems of ragging and irksome boyfriends.
 She was paired opposite Yash, who she had previously worked with, in the soap Nandagokula.
 Released in 2008, Moggina Manasu emerged as a critical success and Pandit's performance received critical acclaim.
 The reviewer for Rediff.com wrote, "Newcomer Radhika Pandit shines among the four, and is bound to go places."
 She won the Karnataka State Film Award for Best Actress and Filmfare Award for Best Actress.

 Radhika's next role was in the Nagathihalli Chandrashekhar-directed romantic-drama Olave Jeevana Lekkachaara (2009), a film that deals with the deviousness of pseudo-intellectuals.
 She was cast as Rukmini opposite Balachandra (played by Srinagar Kitty), who cheats her under the influence of the misguidance of a pseudo-revolutionary lecturer.
 G. S. Kumar of The Times of India called her performance "classic and lively".
 Her second release of 2009 was Love Guru, a romantic-drama film dealing with unrequited love and misunderstandings in a corporate setting.
 She which she was cast as Kushi opposite Tarun Chandra in the film.
 Critics acclaimed her performance and called her "one of the best actresses to appear on the marquee in the recent times."
 G. S. Kumar wrote, "Radhika Pandit steals the show with her brilliant expressions, lively action and excellent dialogue delivery."
 She won her second Filmfare Award for Best Actress.